How to track leads & customers from Facebook Ads in Nutshell CRM

 - Channel Drilldown 4

-Adding hidden fields to most form-building tools is easy.
+Adding hidden fields to most form-building tools (including Gravity Forms, Wix forms, Webflow forms, etc) is easy.
 You should be able to drag and drop a ‘Hidden’ field type into the form, or you can turn a standard form field hidden via the settings.
-A guide on how to do this in form tools like Wix Form, Gravity Forms, etc., can be found here.
+A guide on how to do this in various form tools can be found here.

 2. Add UTM parameters to your Facebook Ads